-(4) Excludes Structured Securities for which we have resecuritized our PCs and Structured Securities.
-These resecuritized securities do not increase our credit-related exposure and consist of single-class Structured Securities backed by PCs, REMICs and principal-only strips.
+(2) Represent the unpaid principal balance and exclude mortgage loans and mortgage-related securities traded, but not yet settled.
+Effective December 2007, we established a trust for the administration of cash remittances received related to the underlying assets of our PCs and Structured Securities credit-related exposure and consist of single-class Structured Securities backed by PCs, REMICs and principal-only strips.
+The notional balances of credit-related exposure and consist of single-class Structured Securities backed by PCs, REMICs and principal-only strips.
 The notional balances of interest-only strips are excluded because this line item is based on unpaid principal balance.
 Includes other guarantees issued that are not in the form of a PC, such as long-term stand-by commitments and credit enhancements for multifamily housing revenue bonds.
-Represents mortgage loans held in our retained portfolio, as well as mortgage loans backing our guaranteed PCs and Structured Securities, including those held by third parties.

-Ratio computed as net income (loss) divided by the simple average of the beginning and ending balances of total assets.

-Ratio computed as net income (loss) available to common stockholders divided by the simple average of the beginning and ending balances of stockholders' equity, net of preferred stock (at redemption value).
+(5) Represents mortgage loans held in our retained portfolio, as well as mortgage loans backing our guaranteed PCs and Structured Securities, including those held by third parties.
+(6) Ratio computed as net income (loss) divided by the simple average of the beginning and ending balances of total assets.
+(7) Ratio computed as net income (loss) available to common stockholders divided by the simple average of the beginning and ending balances of stockholders' equity, net of preferred stock (at redemption value).